 The Show-Me Fair Housing Awareness Project has made a significant impact toward the goal of opening doors for all Missourians.
 Originally designed to service Missouri’s southeastern communities where nationally-publicized cases of mortgage fraud revealed a dire need for an educational program on fair housing rights and safeguards against predatory lending, the Show-Me Fair Housing Awareness Project has reached an estimated audience of over 100,000 and fostered partnerships with more than 100 local communities and service organizations, resulting in increased fair housing awareness in the region’s diverse population.

-In southeast Missouri, students participated in a youth poster and journalism contest in partnership with Lincoln University Extension, and constituents are being offered free workshops and one-on-one housing counseling in collaboration with United Migrant Opportunity Services, an organization primarily serving migrant and seasonal farm workers and food processing employees in the region.
+In southeast Missouri, students participated in a youth poster and journalism contest in partnership with Lincoln University Extension, and constituents were offered free workshops and one-on-one housing counseling in collaboration with United Migrant Opportunity Services, an organization primarily serving migrant and seasonal farm workers and food processing employees in the region.

-In Joplin, free public presentations provide fair housing information to the community, with special emphasis on reaching underserved populations, including veterans, persons with disabilities, the elderly, low-income families, and minority populations.
+In Joplin, free public presentations provided fair housing information to the community, with special emphasis on reaching underserved populations, including veterans, persons with disabilities, the elderly, low-income families, and minority populations.
 An analysis of local policies and laws in Jasper and Newton counties for existing barriers to fair housing choice may identify ways to create greater equal housing opportunities and enrich neighborhoods.

 MCHR is also expanding and disseminating a practical guide addressing ways to affirmatively further fair housing to be shared with local government officials statewide, a resource to assist local jurisdictions in meeting their responsibility to further fair housing.